YuSugihara/MutMap/README.md

 usage: mutmap -r <FASTA> -c <BAM | FASTQ> -b <BAM | FASTQ>
               -n <INT> -o <OUT_DIR> [-T] [-e <DATABASE>]

-MutMap version 2.0.3
+MutMap version 2.0.8

 optional arguments:
-  -h, --help        show this help message and exit
-  -r , --ref        Reference fasta.
+  -h, --help         show this help message and exit -r , --ref         Reference fasta.
   -c , --cultivar    fastq or bam of cultivar.
 If you specify
                      fastq, please separate pairs by commma,
                      e.g. -c fastq1,fastq2.
 You can use this optiion multiple times
   -b , --bulk        fastq or bam of mutnat bulk.
 If you specify
                      fastq, please separate pairs by commma,
                      e.g. -b fastq1,fastq2.
 You can use this optiion multiple times
   -n , --N-bulk      Number of individuals in mutant bulk.
   -o , --out         Output directory.
 Specified name must not
                      exist.
   -t , --threads     Number of threads.
 If you specify the number
-                    below one, then, MutMap will use the threads as many as possible.
+                     below one, then MutMap will use the threads as many as possible.
 [2]
   -T, --trim         Trim fastq by trimmomatic.
+  --trim-params      Parameters for trimmomatic.
+Input parameters
+                     must be separated by comma with following
+                     order: phred,ILLUMINACLIP,LEADING,TRAILING,
+                     SLIDINGWINDOW,MINLEN.
+                     [33,TruSeq3-PE.fa:2:30:10,20,20,4:15,75]
   -e , --snpEff      Predict causal variant by SnpEff.
 Please check
                      available databases in SnpEff.
+  --mem              Memory size when bam sorted.
+[1G] -q , --min-MQ      Minimum mapping quality in mpileup.
+[40] -Q , --min-BQ      Minimum base quality in mpileup.
+[18] -C , --adjust-MQ   "adjust-MQ" in mpileup.
+Default parameter
+                     is suited for BWA.
+[50]
   -v, --version      show program's version number and exit
 ```

 MutMap can run from FASTQ (without or with trimming) and BAM.
 If you want to run MutMap from VCF, please use MutPlot (example 5).
 Once you run MutMap, MutMap automatically complete the subprocesses.